coleochieng/connect4/readme.md

 # <Connect Four>
 This is a modern, minimalist online version of the classic game Connect Four.
 Milton Bradley made the game mainstream in 1974 when he instroduced the plastic-set version of the game.
 This is the virtual version of the game many know and love.
 See if you can connect four! description of your game.
+Good luck!

 # Screenshot